Drug Test During Divorce: How to Craft a Drug Test Agreement

 When Should an Alcohol and Drug Screening Agreement Be Set Up?

-If you are co-parenting, divorcing, married, in the process of separating, or in any other way raising a child with another person who has a known drinking or drug problem that may put the child in danger, it is vital to set up an agreement to test for the substances of concern.
-The time to set this up is as soon as you identify the problem – it doesn’t have to wait until a separation or divorce negotiations.
-However, if you are currently negotiating other aspects of child custody, it is absolutely essential that you include a drug or alcohol testing agreement as part of the final settlement.
+Do you represent a client who is married, co-parenting, divorcing, in the process of separating, or in any other way raising a child with someone who has a known drug or drinking problem that may put the child in danger?
+If so, it is vital to set up an agreement that they will be tested for the substances of concern.

 Many conservative judges find that the use of drugs, whether or not it can be shown that the use occurred during parenting time, is a significant factor when determining the fitness of a particular parent.

 The use of illegal drugs and overuse of alcohol by one parent could result in a denial of visitation rights or the requirement of supervised visitation.

 These six components should be considered when structuring the testing agreement:

 Having a clear and precise testing agreement helps to bring about a smoother divorce mediation process.

 How often should the tests be administered?
 Should they be on-demand, scheduled, or random?
 The agreement should indicate the testing frequency, such as weekly, biweekly, or once a month.
 Popular options include weekly random drug or alcohol urine tests; monthly hair tests (which have a longer detection window than urine); and periodic random testing, such as every two weeks at a randomly chosen time.
 Less common choices are pre-custody testing (the parent must pass a Breathalyzer each time they pick up the kids); post-custody testing (immediately after being with the child); and spouse-initiated testing (one partner requests that the other is tested).

 2) Notification Requirements